DataByAileenQ/SQLAnalysisPortfolio/README.md

 ## 👩🏻‍💻 About Me

 This portfolio showcases my approach to SQL, which goes beyond just writing code.
 I focus on crafting clear and insightful explanations for each query, ensuring that both technical and non-technical audiences can easily understand its purpose and impact.
-With a background in **Data Analytics**, **UX Research**, and **MIS**, I aim to bridge the gap between data and those who can benefit from it, regardless of their technical expertise.
+With a background in **Data Analytics**, **UX Research**, and **Management Information Systems**, I aim to bridge the gap between data and those who can benefit from it, regardless of their technical expertise.

 ## 📂 Projects